uug-ai/.github/profile/README.md

-# Augment Vision - Pioneering the future of video AI
+# Augment Vision - Scaling the future of video AI

 We guide advanced computer vision and AI models from experimentation to enterprise-scale deployment — building reliable, high-performance systems that accelerate innovation and generate real-world impact across industries.